ncar-hackathons/python-general/README.md

 # Python General
-The content in this repository focus on fundamentals of Python programming language.
+The content in this repository focuses on fundamentals of Python programming language.